Cornish grammar: Regular conjugation

 The alternative indicative imperfect endings -yn, -ys and -i cause vowel affection.

 Amongst the endingless forms, the present/future third person singular and the second person singular imperative, the former may include vowel affection while the latter does not, for example, seni “sound” to sen “he/she/it sounds” and son “sound!” and gelwel “call” to gelow “he/she/it calls” and galw “call!”.

 The alternative third person singular and impersonal preterite ending -is causes vowel affection.

 These endings also cause affection with some verbs.

 Certain verbal noun endings cause vowel affection, again especially those with close front vowels.

 Irregular conjugation

-A handful of irregular verbs exist, the most common of which are detailed here.
+A handful of irregular verbs exist, alongside their English equivalents when translated; the most common of which are detailed here.

 The most irregular verb of all is bos “be”, which is often used as an auxiliary and can be conjugated to show a number of additional distinctions not present in other verbs.